-In accordance with Section 213 of the Harford County Charter, we have performed an audit of the Parks and Recreation Maintenance Shop's petty cash fund for the period of 7/1/2021 through 6/30/2022 and cash on hand as of 7/26/2022.
+In accordance with Section 213 of the Harford County Charter, we have performed an audit of Highways Maintenance's petty cash funds for the period of 7/1/2021 through 6/30/2022 and cash on hand as of 7/26/2022.
 This audit was conducted as part of the County Auditor's risk-based Annual Audit Plan approved by the County Council for FY2023.

 The objective of this audit was to ensure that petty cash processes for various departments follow Petty Cash policies and ensure disbursements and replenishment transactions are approved and properly accounted for.
 The scope was limited to reviewing the controls over the selected departments' petty cash funds.
-The results of the audit are detailed in this report.
+The results of the audit, our findings and recommendations for improvement are detailed in this report.

-We would like to thank the members of management for their cooperation during the audit.
-Although none was required, they have been provided an opportunity to respond to this report.
-Accordingly, no response was provided.
+We would like to thank the members of management for their cooperation during the audit; they have been provided an opportunity to respond to this report; the response(s) provided follows the Issues and Corrective Actions.